 Data collected by the LSU Highway Safety Research Group claims that in 2013, truck accidents made up only about 3 percent of their complete number.
 Yet using a recorded total of 292,201 truck accidents in that year, and considering the bad record of Louisiana drivers throughout the board, chances are high that at some stage you could be involved in an incident.
-Knowing what steps to take immediately after an auto-related accident, including contacting a truck crash lawyer if needed, can be incredibly beneficial.
+Knowing what steps to take immediately after an auto-related accident, including contacting a truck crash lawyer or call LT LAW OFFICES if needed, can be incredibly beneficial.

 Post Accident Advice

 Due to shock and stress, it can be tough to grasp what to do immediately following a car crash, particularly if you or others are injured.
 Stay collected and keep control of this circumstance.

 Start by calmly assessing the situation and assessing your security; are you in danger of being injured by remaining in your car and calling Fiorentino Law Group?
 If your vehicle is blocking traffic, it might be hazardous.
 Proceed to a safer place, such as the side of the street or median ground.
 Whatever you wind up doing, don’t leave the scene before the police have arrived.
 In case you were injured, seek medical care.
 This will enable your truck crash attorney strengthen your personal injury claim, strengthening your injuries were a result of the incident.